Gravity Drip Irrigation Kit Selection Guide

 1. What is your water source?

-Any water sources that comes from ponds, rain water or open water catchment tanks should use one of our dirty water kits.
+Any water sources that come from ponds, rain water or open water catchment tanks should use one of, our dirty water kits.
 If your water is from a municipal water supply then we recommend a clean water kit.

 2. How many plants do you wish to water?